Aggregation of autoregressive random fields and anisotropic long-range dependence: Introduction

-Sec.4-6 extend the introduced notions of Type I and Type II distributional LRD to a natural class of aggregated nearest-neighbor random-coefficient autoregressive RFs with finite and infinite variance.
-We recall that the idea of contemporaneous aggregation originates to Granger \cite{gran1980}, who observed that aggregation of random-coefficient AR(1) equations with random beta-distributed coefficient can lead to a Gaussian process with long memory and slowly decaying covariance function.
-Since then, aggregation became one of the most important methods for modeling and studying long memory processes, see Beran \cite{ber2013}.
-For linear and heteroscedastic autoregressive time series models with one-dimensional time it was developed in \cite{gon1988}, \cite{opp2004}, \cite{kaz2004}, \cite{zaff2004}, \cite{zaff2007}, \cite{cel2007}, \cite{gir2010}, \cite{ps2009}, \cite{ps2010}, \cite{pps2013}, \cite{pils2013} and for some RF models in \cite{lav2007}, \cite{lav2011}, \cite{lls2012}, \cite{leot2013}.
+The main purpose of this work is establishing scaling transition and Type I isotropic and anisotropic distributional LRD properties for a natural class of aggregated nearest-neighbor random-coefficient autoregressive RFs with finite and infinite variance.
+We recall that the idea of contemporaneous aggregation originates to Granger \cite {gran1980}, who observed that aggregation of random-coefficient AR(1) equations with random beta-distributed coefficient can lead to a Gaussian process with long memory and slowly decaying covariance function.
+Since then, aggregation became one of the most important methods for modeling and studying long memory processes; see Beran \cite{ber2013}.
+For linear and heteroscedastic autoregressive time series models with one-dimensional time, it was developed in \cite{gon1988,opp2004,kaz2004,zaff2004,zaff2007,cel2007,gir2010,ps2009,ps2010,pps2013,pils2014} and for some RF models in \cite{lav2007,lav2011,lls2014,leot2013}.
 Aggregation is also important for understanding and modeling of spatial LRD processes by relating them to short-range dependent random-coefficient autoregressive models in a natural way.
 The two models of interest are given by equations: